 Content of the Bachelor's Honours Programme

 In the Honours Programme you will not only study your own discipline in greater depth, but you will also learn to apply your knowledge to interdisciplinary issues and problems.
-It is an extra programme of 45 ECTS, alongside your regular Bachelor's degree programme.
+It is an extra programme of 45 ECTS, alongside your regular Bachelor's degree programme and outside your regular classes.

-- Next to the interdisciplinary programs, in each faculty composed of a deepening and broadening part, the Honours College also offers an Honours Programme in Philosophy.
+Next to the interdisciplinary programmes, in each faculty composed of a deepening and broadening part.

 Broadening Part of the Bachelor's Honours Programme